2graphic/sinap-ide/app/components/graph-editor/README.md

   - LineWidth
   - LineStyle
 - Zoom and Pan
-  - pinch to zoom/two-touch drag to pan [For now, scroll to zoom/right click drag to pan.]
+  - pinch to zoom/two-touch drag to pan [^For now, scroll to zoom/right click drag to pan.]
 - Snap to grid.
 - More shapes/custom images for nodes.
 - Anchor points on nodes for edges.
-- Orthogonal Lines.
-[Should users be able to have full control over bezier curves?]
+- Orthogonal Lines. [^Should users be able to have full control over bezier curves?]
 - Make sure to handle hit testing of custom shapes.
 - Make it so that if any part of a component is caught within the selection box,